REEF has programs to monitor invertebrates/algae in

 What species are monitored?

-The Pacific Northwest program includes 60 invertebrates and algae - the list of species included in the program is posted here.
+The Pacific Northwest program includes 59 invertebrates and 4 algae (including 3 invasive tunicates) - the list of species can be found here.

-The California program includes 63 invertebrates and algae (including 1 invasive tunicate and 1 invasive algae) - the list of species included in the program is posted here.
+The California program includes 57 invertebrates and 6 algae (including 1 invasive tunicate and 1 invasive algae) - the list of species can be found here.

-The South Atlantic States program includes 51 invertebrates and algae (including 1 invasive algae).
+The South Atlantic States program includes 47 invertebrates and 4 algae (including 1 invasive algae).
+The list of species can be found here.

-The Northeast US & Eastern Canada program includes 60 invertebrates and algae (including 4 invasive tunicates).
+The Northeast US & Eastern Canada program includes 56 invertebrates and 4 algae (including 4 invasive tunicates).
+The list of species can be found here.

 How and why did these programs get developed?